This SwimRun Is set in the magnificent landscape of Oxfordshire.

 The longer, Full stump will spend a short spell on tarmac in transition from open pastures to woodland.

-This is a wonderful opportunity to join a growing sport thats basic wild and non stop action.
+This is a wonderful opportunity to join a growing sport that's basically wild and non-stop action.
 Totally raw running and swimming in the wild open country.

-Already a swim runner, use this as training for other events or go for a course record.
-The course is a flowing open pasture woodland mix , no public roads , completely on private land.
-Look forward to meeting you all on the day , wishing you a great event from all at Swim Oxford.
+Already a swim runner?
+Use this as training for other events or go for a course record.
+The course is a flowing open pasture woodland mix, no public roads, completely on private land.
+We look forward to meeting you all on the day, wishing you a great event from all at Swim Oxford.

 All participants must be 18 years old on race day, and be able to swim and run the distance of the event you’re entering.
 It is your responsibility to have trained for the appropriate distance and intensity.
 When signing the Waiver you agree to the terms and conditions.